michal2229/Vulkan/README.md

 * TODO: include some other models
 * TODO: change planet model + texture to some real planet
 * TODO: camera orbiting the planet on elliptical orbit? (like Juno)
-* TODO: rocks could cast shadow on the planet and other rocks (this could be very computationally expensive)
+* IN PROGRESS: rocks could cast shadow on the planet and other rocks (this could be very computationally expensive)
 * TODO: enable multisampling

 # From Sascha Willems repository: